 Incentives needed to beat food waste

 Today, September 29, has been designated the first International Day of Awareness of Food Loss and Waste by the United Nations.
-Reducing food losses and waste is essential in a world where the number of people affected by hunger has been slowly on the rise since 2014, and millions of tonnes of edible food are lost or wasted every day.
+Reducing food losses and food waste is essential in a world where the number of people affected by hunger has been slowly on the rise since 2014, and millions of tonnes of edible food are lost or wasted every day.
 Food loss and waste also puts unnecessary pressure on the natural resource base and on the environment, depleting natural resources and generating greenhouse gases.

 On this inaugural day, Foodbank Australia, KPMG Australia and the Fight Food Waste Cooperative Research Centre are calling for changes to Australia’s tax legislation so that more food businesses will donate surplus food rather than it going to waste.